 It’s a Cut-Throat World

-Do you imagine that the world of voice actors is all about people slapping your back and David Attenborough offering you scones and clotted cream for brunch?
+Do you imagine that the world of voice acting is all about people slapping your back and David Attenborough offering you scones and clotted cream for brunch?
 This sounds great but the harsh truth is that this is a tough business that can be very hard work.

 Perhaps the story of Adriana Caselotti should prove to be a cautionary tale for us in this respect.
 You might never have heard of her before but you have definitely heard her voice.